-Serving Cedar Rapids, Davenport & all of Eastern Iowa
+Serving Cedar Rapids, Quad City, Scott County & All of Eastern Iowa

 Evidence that is gathered in violation of your rights is illegal.
 As such, proving police violated your constitutional protections will result in weakening the prosecutor’s case against you or even dropped charges.
 As such, proving police did so will result in dropped charges and weakens the prosecutor's case against you.
 However, this is a complicated area of law because there are several exceptions to the prohibition against unreasonable search and seizure.
 A lawyer who is unfamiliar with the specific requirements of each exception may fail to obtain the best result for the client.

 Since 1992, Iowa City & Davenport criminal defense attorney J. Dean Keegan has used illegal search and seizure as the basis for defending clients in misdemeanor and felony drug cases.
 Our firm is aware of common search and seizure issues that arise in drug cases, and we are prepared to aggressively defend your rights.
 We have a strong record of success in cases involving search and seizure issues.

 Contact Our Team Today

 We offer free initial consultations to help you get started on planning your case.
 Our offices are located in Cedar Rapids and Iowa City.
 We accept Visa, MasterCard, Discover, and American Express.

 - Cedar Rapids

 - Quad City